-On I misplaced / lost / didn't receive an itemized receipt

-For (Meal: Breakfast, Lunch, or Dinner)

-From (Name and location-of eatery)

-Amoun (Enter total amount including tip, if applicable) I certify to the following (please initial each section): This represents a legitimate business expense incurred while traveling on behalf of Livingston County The expense incurred was solely for me, or, if paying on behalf of another employee I will specify the employee by name here: No alcoholic beverages, tobacco products, or gift cards were purchased I certify that I have not previously been reimbursed for this expense (Print Em loyee Name) (Signature of Employee) (Departm nt) (Elected ( As Director, I acknowledge that the employee, while on authorized business, -did not follow County policy.
+On I misplaced / lost / didn't receive an itemized receipt (Date-of Receipt) For (Meal: Breakfast, Lunch, or Dinner) From /Name e and location- of eatery) (INAITIE e and location or eatery) Amoun (Enter total amountamount including tip, if applicable) (Enter total amountamount including tip, in аррноаме) I certify to the following (please in itial each section): nts a legitimate business expense incurred while behalf of Livingston County e incurred was solely for me, or, if paying on behalf mployee I will specify the employee by name here: No alcoholic purchased beverages, tobacco products, or gift cards were I certify that I have not previously been reimbursed for this expense (Print Em nployee Name) (Signatur re of Employee) · (Departm nent) As Director, I acknowledge that the employee, while on (Elected Official/ Director or ∠Deputy Director Signature authorized business, -did not follow County policy.
 I will ensure all my employees receive a copy of the Business Expense Reimbursement Policy prior to travel.
-Link to th e Business Expense Reimbursement Policy can be found on the County website. ess Expense Reimbursement Policy can be found here:Please follow this link: w.livgov.com/administration/Pages/policies.aspx 11/2017 A separate affidavit must be completed for each lost/non-itemized receipt
+Link to t he Business Expense Reimbursement P olicy can be found on the County website. ness Expense Reimbursement Policy can be ππρs://wv ww.livgov.com/administration/Pages/policies.a aspx

+A separate affidavit must be completed for each lost/non-itemized receipt